mitogen-hq/mitogen/docs/ansible.rst

-* Transfer of large (i.e. GB-sized) files using certain Ansible-internal APIs, such as triggered via the ``copy`` module, will cause corresponding temporary memory and CPU spikes on both host and target machine, due to delivering the file as a single large message, and quadratic buffer management in both sender and receiver.
+* Transfer of large (i.e. GB-sized) files using certain Ansible-internal APIs, such as triggered via the ``copy`` module, will cause corresponding temporary memory and CPU spikes on both host and target machine, due to delivering the file as a single large message.
 If many machines are targetted with a large file, the host machine could easily exhaust available RAM.
 This will be fixed soon as it's likely to be tickled by common playbook use cases.

 * Situations may exist where the playbook's execution conditions are not respected, however ``delegate_to``, ``connection: local``, ``become``,